 Tanzania Satellite Map

 Tanzania is part of the African Great Lakes region (Rift Valley Lakes).
-Lake Victoria is Africa’s largest lake, the second largest freshwater lake by area, and a source of the Nile.
-Also, Tanzania is home to the world’s second deepest lake, which is Lake Tanganyika in the west.
+Lake Victoria is Africa’s largest lake, the second-largest freshwater lake by area, and a source of the Nile.
+Also, Tanzania is home to the world’s second-deepest lake, which is Lake Tanganyika in the west.
 Finally, Lake Nyasa (Lake Malawi) is 350 miles in length found in southwest Tanzania.
 Overall, the Serengeti Plain spans the northern region of Tanzania and is home to the second-largest terrestrial mammal migration in the world.
-It’s the site of around 1.5 million wildebeest migration, which makes it one of the Seven Natural Wonders of Africa and a natural travel wonder of the world.
+It’s the site of around 1.5 million wildebeest migrations, which makes it one of the Seven Natural Wonders of Africa and a natural travel wonder of the world.

 Tanzania Elevation Map

 One of the most iconic landmarks in Tanzania is Mount Kilimanjaro.
 Not only is it the highest point in Africa, but it’s also only one of three mountain ranges with glaciers at the peak.
 Mount Kilimanjaro and Mount Meru stand in the northeast of Tanzania and both are inactive volcanoes.
 The terrain of Tanzania is diverse and is a mix of valleys, plateaus, plains, and mountains.
 At the center of Tanzania is a large plateau with grassland and arable land to the north and south.
 Otherwise, the Ngorongoro Crater is a World Heritage Site in the Arusha Region to the north.
 Overall, Tanzania lies just below the equator with a hot and humid climate with two separate rainy seasons.